Stripe Order in the Metallic and Superconducting Phases of Rhombohedral Hexalayer Graphene

-The emergence of extreme transport anisotropy is accompanied by a variety of hysteretic transitions, constituting a defining hallmark of coexisting superconductivity and extreme anisotropy.
+To shed further light on the nature of the superconducting phase, we show below that the superconducting transition is accompanied by pronounced hysteretic behaviors, which constitute a defining hallmark of the coexistence of superconductivity with extreme electronic anisotropy.

-First, the anisotropic transport response is accompanied by pronounced thermal hysteresis.
+First, we observe pronounced thermal hysteresis around the superconducting transition temperature $T_c$.
 As illustrated in Figs.~\ref{fig3}e--g, the resistance measured within the \textit{SC\,i} regime displays clear hysteretic behavior between controlled warming and cooling cycles, observed along both the easy and hard axes.
-Similar thermal hysteresis appears in samples SF2 and HB1 (see Fig.~\ref{RThysteresis_SF2}).
-In some cases, the cooling trace exhibits sharp, discontinuous jumps, and the hysteresis persists all the way to the base temperature of the dilution refrigerator (Fig.~\ref{RThysteresis_SF2}c–d).
-These observations point to an underlying order parameter that can adopt multiple degenerate configurations and form domains, rendering the transport response highly sensitive to the preparation history of the electronic state.
+Similar thermal hysteresis is also observed in samples SF2 and HB1 (see Fig.~\ref{RThysteresis_SF2}).
+In some cases, the cooling trace exhibits sharp, discontinuous jumps, and the hysteresis persists down to the base temperature of the dilution refrigerator (Fig.~\ref{RThysteresis_SF2}c--d).

+Since the superconducting transition itself is second order in nature, the observed hysteresis likely arises from the melting of stripe order, which is expected to be first order.
+The fact that this melting transition manifests as hysteresis in the superconducting transition suggests that the observed stripe-like behavior is not merely inherited from the normal state, nor simply a passive background on which superconductivity develops.
+Instead, our findings point to an intrinsic link between the stripe order and the stability of the superconducting phase.

-This sensitivity to the preparation history is further demonstrated in Fig.~\ref{fig4}a, which compares several $R$–$T$ traces measured at a fixed $(n, D)$ point from HB1.
-The black open circles correspond to measurements taken as the temperature is slowly increased; however, between successive temperature points, the carrier density $n$ is intentionally tuned outside the anisotropy regime.
-This preparation protocol produces an $R$–$T$ curve that differs markedly from those obtained through continuous warming and cooling sweeps.
-In particular, the continuous warming trace (shaded red) exhibits the highest superconducting transition temperature, whereas repeated $n$-sweeps introduces a pronounced suppression of the apparent $T_c$ (black open circles).
+Second, the superconducting transition is also tunable through other experimental parameters.
+For instance, Fig.~\ref{fig4}a illustrates this tunability by comparing several $R$--$T$ traces measured at a fixed $(n, D)$ point in HB1.
+The black open circles correspond to measurements taken as the temperature is slowly increased; however, between successive temperature points, the carrier density $n$ is intentionally tuned outside the anisotropic regime.
+This preparation protocol produces an $R$--$T$ curve that differs markedly from those obtained through continuous warming and cooling sweeps (shaded red and blue traces).
+In particular, the continuous warming trace exhibits the highest superconducting transition temperature, whereas repeated $n$ sweeps introduce a pronounced suppression of the apparent $T_c$.